 Get Involved

-As a carer there are many ways you can have your say across Clackmannanshire and Stirling and the Health and Social Care Partnership encourages you to participate in the Carer Support Framework consultation.
+As a carer there are many ways you can have your say across Clackmannanshire and Stirling and the Health and Social Care Partnership encourages you to participate in the Local Carers Strategy in June 2025 which will be available here for comment.

 Consultation